The Sustainable Consumer

 Young people are a key focus for World Consumer Rights Day.
 They are the face of climate activism – Greta Thunberg is 17-years-old, school children are striking against climate, Extinction Rebellion Youth protestors are in their teens and twenties.
 A survey of 10,000 people aged 18-25 in 22 countries around the world, found that climate change was their most pressing concern.

-Our members will be going into schools, colleges and universities to talk to young people about sustainable consumption and ask them what they want to see from governments and businesses.
+Our members used this World Consumer Rights Day as a platform for talking to young people about sustainable consumption and ask them what they want to see from governments and businesses.

 Explore our map of #SustainableConsumer campaign activity

-This year more than 145 Consumers International members across the globe are coming together to mark World Consumer Rights Day.
-Explore our interactive map to find out how the day is being celebrated in your region.
+This year 160 Consumers International members across the globe came together to mark World Consumer Rights Day.
+Explore our interactive map to find out how the day was celebrated in your region.

 To view our live map in Spanish, click here.